homer0/packages/packages/personal/oxlint-config/README.md

 ## Configuration

-Create one composed config with `createConfig`:
+Create an `oxlint.config.ts` file and export one composed config.

+### Node and TypeScript

 ```ts
 import { createConfig } from '@homer0/oxlint-config';